Here's seven minutes of Sonic Frontiers open-world gameplay

-After Sega released more than 30 seconds of Sonic Frontiers open-world gameplay, there is now roughly seven minutes of gameplay through IGN.
+Following Sega’s release of more than 30 seconds of Sonic Frontiers open-world gameplay, roughly seven minutes of footage of the title has now dropped via IGN.

-The extended demo was provided on June 1st, showing super clear and crisp graphics within its opening clip.
-Running through a vast and expanded map, you can see Sonic staples on any ramp or boost in the game.
+The extended demo was provided on June 1st, revealing clear and crisp graphics within its opening clip.
+Running through a vast map, Sonic staples like ramps and boosts are visible in the trailer.

-Let us not forget the Sonic franchise’s famous ground boost, bumpers and rails.
-From different aerial moves to boosts, Sonic Frontiers enables you to reach different towers and complete challenges from them.
+The footage even includes the Sonic franchise’s famous ground boost, bumpers and rails.
+However, the lengthy gameplay clip doesn’t feature a map or any missions.
+Still, it’s hard not to be impressed by this brief look at the title, especially given the last few beleaguered entries in the Sonic series.

-However, despite seeing a lot from the extended gameplay, the map isn’t visible and it does not show any missions within the game.
-A release date is currently unknown.
+Sonic Frontiers release date is unknown.
+The game is set to come to Xbox, PlayStation, Switch and PC.

 Image credit: Sega